Muqsit/mediawiki-extensions-GLTFHandler/README.md

 your environment using augmented reality (on supported devices).
 For developers, a documentation of the glTF parser's capabilities can be found [here](src/Parser/README.md).

+## Motive
+Existing 3D extensions in the MediaWiki ecosphere do not support the glTF format which has become the standard for scenes and models. glTF libraries in PHP are lacking (if not non-existent), requiring site maintainers to install third party libraries (in addition to the extension) for validate 3D assets.
+This makes the installation process inconvenient, and at times sufficiently challenging.

 ## Features
 - Work out of the box—no dependency installation needed
 - Support .gltf and .glb files